chrisrowles/pi-provision/README.md

 # Todo

-- Allow users to set required environment variables as part the install process rather than just informing them that they need to add them after the install has completed.
+- ~~Allow users to set required environment variables as part the install process rather than just informing them that they need to add them after the install has completed.~~ - **implemented 20.03.2021**

 - Give users a choice where to install `pi-monitord`, by default it's installed to the `pi` user's home directory - `/home/pi/pi-monitord`, in addition to updates to the provisioning script this will also require updates to `pi-monitord`'s `bot.supervisor`, to reference the correct package location.